 The CMRS film series has returned!
 This semester, we're focusing on films about medieval Japan to align with the current course on Medieval Kyoto (MedRen 3211).

-Movies are at 7:00 pm on Wednesday nights in 180 Hagerty Hall, followed by a brief talk and Q+A. Pizza and refreshments will be served.
+Movies start at 7:00 pm on Wednesday nights in 180 Hagerty Hall.
+All movies will be followed by a brief talk and Q+A led by Associate Professor Naomi Fukumori, who teaches the course on Medieval Kyoto.
+Pizza and refreshments will be served.
 These screenings are free and are open to all.
-This semester's schedule includes:
+This semester's remaining film schedule includes:

 September 17 - Onmyōji (The Yin Yang Master) (2001)